Transportation in Seattle: Bicycles and scooters

 There are extensive multi-use car-free regional pathways linking the city and county to the surrounding areas, including the King County Regional Trails System, which has 175 mi of trails throughout the county.
 Many of the trails were converted from former railways, including the popular Burke–Gilman Trail.
 The Seattle Department of Transportation aims to develop a 608.3 mi network of bike lanes, including lanes on streets, protected bike lanes, and trails, within the city by 2034.
 The city opened its first protected intersection in May 2024 at Dexter Avenue and Thomas Street in South Lake Union, which was used by a daily average of 680 cyclists in October 2023.

 An urban bike sharing system, named Pronto Cycle Share, was launched in October 2014 and discontinued in March 2017.
 A pilot program allowing private dockless bike sharing companies to operate within the city began in July 2017, making Seattle the first major city in North America to feature such a system.
-Several private operators debuted with bicycles and later expanded to motorized scooters after they were approved by the city government in 2020.
-As of 2022, the city permits four companies (Bird, Lime, Link, and Veo) to deploy up to 12,500 vehicles.
+Several private operators debuted with bicycles and later expanded to e-scooters after they were approved by the city government in 2020.
 In 2022, SDOT recorded 1.1 million bicycle trips and 2.7 million scooter trips on these systems.
+During 2025, over 10 million trips were taken on Bird and Lime, the two remaining operators in Seattle.